enricozammitlon/MyLab/README.md

 TO BE DONE:
 -Fix Image adding function
--Add insertion of data with a button for real time graphing -Join with Toby's backend for error analysis
+-Add insertion of data with a button for real time graphing -Join with Toby's backend for error analysis(Maybe) -Add saving function:Done
--Add saving function
 -Add recall function